 - Georgia Headright and Bounty Land Records, Certificates #552 and 553, Warrants #635 and 636. [↩]

 - Executor’s Bond and estate inventory filed consecutively in Franklin County Wills and Estates Book A, unnumbered pages. [↩]

 - 1830 Census, Habersham County: John Morgan 1122001-110001. [↩]

 - We know that Lucinda and Nancy had married before 1830, and that the last child, Deidamy, was born three days after the enumeration date of June 1st. [↩]

 - Georgia Laws 1831, page 74. [↩]

-- there were no 50-acre “gold lots” awarded within the bounds of Walker County. [↩]
+- There were no 50-acre “gold lots” awarded within the bounds of Walker County, as there were elsewhere. [↩]

 - Georgia Laws 1832, page 56. [↩]

 - Georgia Laws 1833, page 52. [↩]